ChocoCoding/ChocoCoding/README.md

 --

-<h3>In love with the world of programming, In love with the world of programming, I have created web pages on my own but now I am focusing on the backend part</h3>
+<h3>In love with the world of programming, I have created web pages on my own but now I am focusing on the backend part</h3>
 </div>

 ---